mcgillstudentstradingsociety/MSTS_Learn_Python/README.md

 related to trading.
 Feel free to make any relevant pull requests which will be reviewed by the MSTS executive team and potentially integrated.

-If any questions arise related to the content of the files in this github or more, feel free to contact the MSTS at tradingsociety@ssmu.ca, or you can directly contact our VP head of Trading at stanislas.motte@mail.mcgill.ca
+If any questions arise related to the content of the files in this github or more, feel free to contact the MSTS at tradingsociety@ssmu.ca, or you can directly contact our VP Head of Trading at stanislas.motte@mail.mcgill.ca

 Happy algorithmic trading!